wpniederer/DevOps_return-pod-information/README.md

 4. A minikube-ip.txt file with the minikube ip
 5. A Web browser
 ## Setup Guidelines
-1. Assumes that you are running from within the build/terraform/ directory
+1. Assumes that you are running from within the "build/terraform/" directory
 2. Start minikube: minikube start
 3. Run minikube ip > ../../config_files/minikube-ip.txt
+4 Initialize terraform: terraform init
-4. Build using terraform: terraform apply (can optionally run with --auto-approve)
+5. Build using terraform: terraform apply (can optionally run with --auto-approve)
 ## Link to Docker repository
 https://hub.docker.com/repository/docker/wpniederer/return-pod-details-app/general
 ## Instructions for what needs to be changed to deploy to AWS EKS